ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 # let state = ref [] in try loop state with Exit -> state_to_string !state;;
 ```

+After this last command, you can type and edit any single line of text.
+Then, press return to get back to the REPL.

 This example illustrates the following:
 - The functions `record_char` and `remove_char` neither update the state nor produce side effects.
 Instead, they each return a pair of values consisting of a string to print and the next state, `new_state`.
 - I/O and state-update side effects happen inside the `loop` function.